 For titles, abstracts, and all other published text presented in English, the language must be clear and comprehensible to a global audience.
 This includes text present in the proceedings, proceedings website and conference website where available.

-Timeliness and Publication Volume
+Timeliness and/or Publication Volume

 The volume of papers published is expected to make a valuable contribution to the literature and within ranges appropriate to the subject area and conference participation and objectives.
 Priority will be given to conferences held within the current and the previous year, but exceptions may be considered for completion of coverage.